aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-file-manipulation/accessing-underlay-flags-of-dwg/_index.md

 // ...
 (Additional underlay properties)
 break;
 ```

-Here, we access various properties of the CadUnderlay object, extracting valuable information such as the underlay path, name, insertion point, rotation angle, and scale factors.

-## Conclusion

-In this tutorial, we've barely scratched the surface of Aspose.CAD for Java's capabilities.
-Armed with these steps, you can now unlock the potential of CAD manipulation in your Java applications.
+Once we have a `CadUnderlay`, we can read its path, name, insertion point, rotation, scale factors, and the `UnderlayFlags` enum that indicates visibility, clipping, and other rendering options.

+## Common Issues & Tips
+- **Null underlay path** – Ensure the DWG actually references an external file; otherwise the path will be empty.
+- **Unsupported underlay type** – Aspose.CAD currently supports DGN underlays; PDF underlays are not yet exposed via the API.
+- **License exceptions** – Running the code without a valid license will add a watermark to any exported images.

-## FAQ's
+## Frequently Asked Questions

-### Q1: Can I use Aspose.CAD for Java with other CAD file formats?
+**Q: Can I use Aspose.CAD for Java with other CAD file formats?**

-A1: Aspose.CAD primarily focuses on the DWG format, but it also supports DXF, DWF, and other CAD formats.
+A: Aspose.CAD primarily focuses on the DWG format, but it also supports DXF, DWF, and other CAD formats.

-### Q2: Is there a trial version available for Aspose.CAD for Java?
+**Q: Is there a trial version available for Aspose.CAD for Java?**

-A2: Yes, you can explore the features with a free trial from [here](https://releases.aspose.com/).
+A: Yes, you can explore the features with a free trial from [here](https://releases.aspose.com/).

-### Q3: How can I get support or seek assistance with Aspose.CAD for Java?
+**Q: How can I get support or seek assistance with Aspose.CAD for Java?**

-A3: Visit the [Aspose.CAD forum](https://forum.aspose.com/c/cad/19) for community support and discussions.
+A: Visit the [Aspose.CAD forum](https://forum.aspose.com/c/cad/19) for community support and discussions.

-### Q4: Are temporary licenses available for Aspose.CAD for Java?
+**Q: Are temporary licenses available for Aspose.CAD for Java?**

-A4: Yes, you can obtain a temporary license [here](https://purchase.aspose.com/temporary-license/).
+A: Yes, you can obtain a temporary license [here](https://purchase.aspose.com/temporary-license/).

-### Q5: Where can I find the comprehensive documentation for Aspose.CAD for Java?
+**Q: Where can I find the comprehensive documentation for Aspose.CAD for Java?**

-A5: Refer to the [documentation](https://reference.aspose.com/cad/java/) for detailed information.
+A: Refer to the [documentation](https://reference.aspose.com/cad/java/) for detailed information.

+---

+**Last Updated:** 2025-12-22
+**Tested With:** Aspose.CAD 24.12 for Java
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}